zpgallegos/zavant/v2/readme.md

 PYTHONPATH=src .venv/bin/python -m zavant poll-game-changes
 ```

 The poller captures its new checkpoint before making a request, subtracts a five-minute safety overlap from the prior checkpoint, follows the source's offset pagination, and lands every response page.
+It rejects changing totals or repeated games observed across pages before checkpoint advancement.
+MLB does not expose an upper query boundary or document snapshot isolation, so this detects common result-set movement but cannot prove a perfectly stable source snapshot.
 It then validates and marks the run manifest `complete` before atomically replacing the watermark document.
 Any request, validation, landing, or finalization failure leaves the old watermark unchanged; already landed pages remain as evidence in an `open` manifest.

 The overlap intentionally allows a game to appear again in later polls.
 Manifests deduplicate game IDs, and raw-game content addressing makes reprocessing idempotent.
 The daily workflow processes every completed correction manifest containing pending or failed games.
 Only games with an existing raw revision are re-downloaded; schedule discovery remains the sole owner of initial portfolio inclusion.
 Per-game failures remain retriable in the source correction manifest.